-Although the number of visitors in 2020 was significantly lower due to the Covid-19 pandemic, recent and future developments will help to solidify the corridor's competitiveness.
+Compared to 2020 the number of visitors in 2021 was significantly higher due to the economic recovery from the Covid-19 pandemic.
+Recent and future developments have helped to solidify the corridor's competitiveness.
 Orange County Government in partnership with the private sector has developed a new 2040 Vision Plan for the section of International Drive between Sand Lake Road and the Beachline Expressway.
 The strategies developed through this plan will help to create a more walkable and cohesive destination.
-These and other activities have renewed interest in redeveloping old sites into new projects all around the district.
+These and other activities have renewed interest in redeveloping old sites into new projects all around the District.